Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 %20Blanco%20Court%20Fish%20Soup%2010.jpg)

-I have to say that the thing that draws me back here is always the egg mesh, sometimes I have a craving for that.
-Other thing here is brilliant as well!
+I have to say that the thing that draws me back here is always the egg mesh, sometimes I have a craving for that, or the scrumptious soup.
+Other things here is brilliant as well!

 %20Blanco%20Court%20Fish%20Soup%2012.jpg)